matplotlib/matplotlib/doc/users/tight_layout_guide.rst

    fig, ax = plt.subplots()
    example_plot(ax, fontsize=24)

-To prevent this, the location of axes need to be adjusted.
+To prevent this, the location of axes needs to be adjusted.
 For subplots, this can be done by adjusting the subplot params (:ref:`howto-subplots-adjust`).
 Matplotlib v1.1 introduces a new command :func:`~matplotlib.pyplot.tight_layout` that does this